-If you wonder what everyday dining was like during communist Hungary, Kádár Étkezde may be able to give you the answer.
-Or at least that used to be the case before tourists descended on the place in the last few years.
-Kádár, which opened in 1957, started out as a wallet-friendly neighborhood joint feeding the mainly Jewish local residents—it's inside Budapest's old Jewish Quarter—with unfussy traditional Hungarian foods like stuffed cabbage and beef stew (pörkölt), and also Jewish staples like matzo ball soup and cholent (note that Kádár isn't kosher).
+If you wonder what everyday dining was like in communist Hungary, Kádár Étkezde in Budapest's old Jewish Quarter will give you the answer.
+Kádár opened in 1957 as a wallet-friendly neighborhood joint feeding the mainly Jewish local residents with unfussy Hungarian and Jewish-Hungarian classics like matzo ball soup, stuffed cabbage, beef stew, sweet noodles, and, on Saturdays, cholent (Kádár isn't kosher).
 The dishes were passable, prices rock-bottom.

-Once you're finished with your lunch, follow the local protocol and tip your server, then walk up to the amiable gentleman at the entrance to pay for your meal (he's Sándor Orbán, the owner).
-Note that the Jewish-Hungarian foods are usually served on Saturdays.
-Kádár is closed on Sundays and Mondays.
-After your meal, it's worth popping in to the refurbished Klauzál Square market hall, built during the glory days of the Austro-Hungarian Empire.
+Once you're finished with your lunch, follow the local protocol and tip your server, then walk up to the friendly gentleman at the entrance to pay for your meal (he's Sándor Orbán, the owner).
+Note that Kádár is closed on Sundays and Mondays.